joshiemoore/snakeware/snakewm/apps/fun/piano/README.md

 The keys on the keyboard's home row (S to L) play the white keys, the black keys are on E, R, Y/Z, U, I. (So this should work with QWERTY, QWERTZ, and AZERTY keyboard layouts.)
 The C mjaor chord keys needed for Simon mode can also be played with the 1, 2, 3, 4 and cursor keys.

-Volume can be adjusted with the V and B keys, the octave can be changed with N and M.
+Volume can be adjusted with the V and B keys, the octave can be changed with N and M. C toggles sustain mode.

 Press Space to stop all sounds.
 If you click a key with the mouse, move the mouse away and release the button, you can create a note that plays permanently.